yychenca/study-buddy-ai/README.md

 # StudyBuddy AI 📚

-A local NotebookLM clone built with Python!
 StudyBuddy AI helps you organize documents, extract insights, and have intelligent conversations about your content using AI.

 ## ✨ Features